7 Reasons Why USA Customer Service Is Terrible…And How To Fix It

 Poor Call Center Culture

 If your USA customer service call center is a miserable place to work then how can you expect great service from its associates?

 The contact center can be a place where you can do things that you cannot do in any other department.
 You can yell out loud, high five, cheer each other on!
 You can’t do that in accounting!
-Show me a quiet contact center floor and I will show you one with high turnover, low quality and more importantly one that reflects that the associates are not enjoying themselves.
+Show me a quiet contact center floor and I will show you one with high turnover, low quality, and more importantly one that reflects that the associates are not enjoying themselves.

 Poor Management Training

 How do you educate the supervision in your USA customer service center?
-Do you have a training plan at all or do you just take long tenured associates and make them supervisors/team leads when a supervisor leaves?
+Do you have a training plan at all or do you just take long-tenured associates and make them supervisors/team leads when a supervisor leaves?
 If you hire a supervisor off the street what training do you give them?

-Most call center organizations that I have seen do not do a very good job in preparing their supervision for the job at hand.
+Most call center organizations that I have seen do not do a very good job of preparing their supervision for the job at hand.
 Many call center managers assume that because an associate did a great job on the phones they will be a good supervisor.
 Big mistake.